BedrockStreaming/prescaling-exporter/README.md

 ## Configure an Horizontal Pod Autoscaler

-To be able to pre-scale an application every day before a traffic spike, the only thing to do is to add the following annotations on the HPA:
+To be able to pre-scale an application every day before a traffic spike, you must add the following annotations on the HPA:

 Annotations | values